ianepperson/telnetsrvlib/README.md

     ...
 ```

-## Add Commands ##
+### Add Commands ###

 Commands are defined by creating specially named methods in your handler class.
-Your command method name must with "cmd" and be followed by your command name in all caps.
+Your command method name must start with "cmd" and be followed by your command name in all caps.

 ```python
 def cmdECHO(self, params):